Wed. Jan 14th, 2026

-Steven Chambers, Steve Jacobs (hairstylist), Ron Doud (designer) and Sam Haddad (art dealer) have combined their creative talents and recaptured the era of the late 1930s and early 1940s in a restaurant called W.P.A.
+Steven Chambers, Steve Jacobs (hairstylist), Ron Doud (designer) and Sam Haddad (art dealer) have combined their creative talents and recaptured the era of the late 1930s and early 1940s in W.P.A.
+Restaurant.
 These imaginative men came up with an idea for a restaurant with a different flavor.

 This dining haven nestles in the Soho area at 152 Spring St. near West Broadway.
-This was once an industrial part of town which relates to that time in history when Congress, during the F.D.R. administration, and, because of the effects of the Great Depression, instituted the “Works Progress Administration” act to insure jobs for the many who were out of work at that time.
-WPA’ers were paid $15-$90 a month for a variety of jobs, ranging from ditch-digging to manuscript writing and painting.
+Its location was once an industrial part of town.
+At a time in history when Congress, during the F.D.R. administration instituted the “Works Progress Administration” act.
+This act insured jobs for the many unemployed effected by the Great Depression.
+The W.P.A. unemployed were paid $15-$90 a month for a variety of jobs.
+These jobs ranged from ditch-digging to manuscript writing and painting.
 Soho, being an area populated with as much of the past as the present, was an ideal choice for such a restaurant.
 The building itself was erected in 1819 as a schoolhouse.

-The concern of these four men was to keep the atmosphere of that era, while at the same time keeping it low-keyed and easy.
-They’ve done just that through their choices of appointments and decor.
-Murals by George Stravinos, a gleaming walnut bar, And a huge Art Deco mirror are few of the outstanding features.
-The music of that time being piped in, balanced with the jazz of today, help create the mood.
-The dining room decor continues the theme of the period through the use of black and white colors.
-Tables are clothed in black contrasted with white cloth over them.
-Waiters and waitresses are dressed in styles of the early 1940s also black and white.
-Above the center of the dining room, a skylight is bordered by red and blue lights offsetting any harshness from the black and white that surrounds you.
+The concern of the founders of W.P.A.
+Restaurant was to retain the atmosphere of that era.
+While at the same time keeping the restaurant low-keyed and easy.
+They’ve accomplished that through their choices of staff and the decor.
+Murals by George Stravinos, a gleaming walnut bar, and a huge Art Deco mirror are few of its outstanding features.
+The music of that time is piped in.
+Balanced with the jazz of today, it helps to establish the mood.
+The dining room decor extends the theme of the period through the use of the colors black and white.
+The tables are decked in black with white cloths atop.
+Waiters and waitresses are dressed in styles of the early 1940s also donning in black and white uniforms.
+Above the center of the dining room, a skylight is bordered by red and blue lights offsetting any harshness from the surrounding black and white tmotif.
 All elements combined, you can almost hear the megaphoned voice of Rudy Vallee or the rhythmic tapping of Bill Robinson’s dancing feet.

 W.P.A.’s menu is not extensive but it’s enticing: